Recovering contaminated plastics from automotive, construction and electrical appliance industry waste

 Description

-Two different technologies (Extruclean and CreaSolv®) will be used to eliminate these hazardous substances from waste plastics such as ABS, EPS, PS, HIPS, PE and PP. Together, these account for about half of EU demand for plastics, which is why it is important to recycle plastics rather than keeping up the current practice of landfilling or incinerating a significant part of this waste.
+Two different technologies (Extruclean and CreaSolv®) were used to eliminate these hazardous substances from waste plastics such as ABS, EPS, PS, HIPS, PE and PP. Together, these account for about half of EU demand for plastics, which is why it is important to recycle plastics rather than keeping up the current practice of landfilling or incinerating a significant part of this waste.

 See here for more information on the technologies involved.